History of the England national football team: Capello, 2007–12

-Hodgson, 2012–16: More tournament humiliation
+Hodgson and Allardyce, 2012–16: More tournament humiliation

 In February 2012, the sports manufacturers Umbro revealed a new home kit, designed purely from red and white, with a modified version of the FA's crest also in red tones.

 John Terry was stripped of the captaincy for the second time after he was charged for racism offences relating to an incident in a Premier League match with the Queens Park Rangers player Anton Ferdinand.
 Capello told Italian media that he did not agree with the FA's decision to strip Terry of the captaincy.
 This resulted in rumours that Capello had breached his contract by failing to back decisions made by the executive board.
 On 8 February, the FA confirmed that Capello had resigned from the manager's job with immediate effect.
-On the same day, the Tottenham Hotspur manager Harry Redknapp was cleared of charges for tax evasion, and he was immediately linked with the vacant role.
+On the same day, the Tottenham Hotspur manager Harry Redknapp was cleared of charges for tax evasion, and was immediately linked with the vacant role.

-Stuart Pearce took charge for the rescheduled friendly against the Netherlands, which England lost 3–2, with Scott Parker taking the temporary role as captain.
+Stuart Pearce took charge for the rescheduled friendly against the Netherlands.
 On 1 May 2012, the FA announced that Roy Hodgson would take over as manager of the team.
 Steven Gerrard was promoted back to the captaincy when the provisional squad for the European Championships was announced.
-England's first two games under Hodgson were 1–0 wins in friendly matches against Norway away and Belgium at home ahead of Euro 2012.
-Hodgson's first competitive match was the European Championship match against France in Kharkiv, a 1–1 draw.
+Hodgson's first competitive match was England's opening European Championship match against France in Kharkiv, a 1–1 draw.
 A dramatic 3–2 win over Sweden, also in Kharkiv, followed by a tense 1–0 victory over the co-hosts Ukraine, saw England top their group and face Italy in the quarter-finals.
 After a 0–0 draw after extra time, in which England were outplayed, with goalkeeper Joe Hart making numerous saves, England once again lost on penalties.

-The year 2013 marked 150 years of the FA, and so a series a special friendly games were scheduled to play throughout the year.
-These were at home and away against Brazil (a 2–1 win and 2–2 draw), home to the Republic of Ireland (a 1–1 draw), and home to Scotland (a 3–2 win, which saw Rickie Lambert score on his England debut).
-The Republic of Ireland marked the introduction of another new home kit, with red being replaced by navy blue as the secondary colour.
-This was the first England kits produced by Nike, ending a long-term association with Umbro.
-Following a 4–1 win at home to Montenegro in October, Hodgson's side secured qualification by beating Poland 2–0 at home.
-In November, however, England were given a reality check by Chile and Germany, with respective 2–0 and 1–0 defeats at Wembley.
+The year 2013 marked 150 years of the FA, and so a series of special friendly games was scheduled throughout the year, including fixtures against Brazil, Scotland and the Republic of Ireland.
+England started using kits produced by Nike, ending a long-term association with Umbro.
+Following a 4–1 win at home to Montenegro in October, Hodgson's side secured qualification for the 2014 World Cup by beating Poland 2–0 at home.
 In May 2014, having not been included in the FIFA World Cup squad, Ashley Cole decided to retire from international football having made 107 caps for England.